Blog

 In summary, a CDR report assists businesses in data associated with call flow in telecom regarding its source, timing, and method of calls, which is utilized for reporting and billing objectives.

-What is CDR Format?
+What Is CDR Format?

 The CDR format has fields such as: